sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 The solutions manual is distributed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 # Acknowledgements
 We are particularly grateful for Ziheng for providing so many interesting problems in his books, and for his encouragement during the process we worked on the solutions.
-We also thank Mario dos Reis for providing alternative scripts for Exercise 5.5 in Yang 2006.
+We thank Mario dos Reis for providing an alternative script for Exercise 5.5 in Yang 2006.
+We are also grateful for Chun Man Chan for critically reading the brochure.

 # Contact
 For any comments or error reports, please feel free to use github or contact Sishuo Wang at **sishuowang{at}hotmail.ca**.